 6. Duct Tape

-My Irish DNA provides me the privilege of getting sunburned in seven minutes or less.
-Even if you’re already bronzed to a cancerous, corrugated brown, keep in mind that the sun is stronger in different parts of the world.
-Plus, if you go somewhere that the locals are brown, sunscreen will be very expensive and possibly expired already.
+My complexion allows me the impressive skill of getting sunburned in seven minutes or less.
+Even if you’re already bronzed to a cancerous, corrugated brown, keep in mind that the sun is stronger in different parts of the world — especially the tropics.

 9. Small Sharpie Marker

 You can buy miniature ones at office supply stores.
 These are good for marking your belongings, labeling hostel food in the communal fridge as poisonous, and making cardboard signs to hitchhike in case you exceed your getting-home budget.

 Army parachute cord or “550 cord” is great stuff.
 I use 550 cord for laundry, clotheslines for drying swimwear, and even making the occasional “leash” to tie myself to my day bag in case I fall asleep on a dodgy bus or train.
 You can also pick it apart to get individual nylon threads for making field repairs.
 The safety pins are nice for keeping your stuff from blowing down the beach.